Sup3rWind Examples#

 Acknowledgements#

-This work was authored by the National Renewable Energy Laboratory, operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
+This work was authored by the National Renewable Energy Laboratory, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
 Funding provided by the DOE Grid Deployment Office (GDO), the DOE Advanced Scientific Computing Research (ASCR) program, the DOE Solar Energy Technologies Office (SETO), and the Laboratory Directed Research and Development (LDRD) program at the National Renewable Energy Laboratory.
 The research was performed using computational resources sponsored by the DOE Office of Energy Efficiency and Renewable Energy and located at the National Renewable Energy Laboratory.
 The views expressed in the article do not necessarily represent the views of the DOE or the U.S. Government.
 The U.S. Government retains and the publisher, by accepting the article for publication, acknowledges that the U.S. Government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this work, or allow others to do so, for U.S. Government purposes.